What are Low Vision Services?

 Our Low Vision Services are available to people of all ages, with different levels of vision loss.
 This includes:

 - People who have experienced a recent change in their vision

-- People living with long-term vision impairment
+- People living with long-term low vision or blindness

 We’re equipped to help